Your rights over communal parts of your building

 If your landlord is not in control of the common areas of your block because you are a subtenant, you will need to give notice to your landlord before their duty to repair kicks in.
 Make sure you keep a record of any time you have given notice to repair as this will be useful evidence of the landlord’s breach of duty should they fail to carry out the repairs.

 Communal issues affect multiple residents but not necessarily all residents equally.
-You may be concerned that you can only enforce your rights if all your neighbours act together.
+You may be concerned that you can only enforce your rights over communal parts of your building if all your neighbours act together.
 In fact, any tenant or leaseholder in a block has the right to bring legal action against the landlord or freeholder.
 However, there can be significant advantages in acting together.

 If your landlord fails to repair the communal areas even after you have given notice, legal action may be necessary to get the repairs done.
 You can contact our team to advise you on how to enforce your rights.* Disclaimer: The information on the Anthony Gold website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 It is provided without any representations or warranties, express or implied.*